bakame-php/dice-roller/README.md

 In addition to the `Rollable` interface, the Dice type implement the `Countable` interface.
 The `count` method returns the dice sides count.

 - The `Dice` constructor unique argument is the dice sides count.
-A `Dice` object must have at least 2 sides otherwise a `Ethtezahl\DiceRoller\Exception` is thrown.
+A `Dice` object must have at least 2 sides otherwise a `Ethtezahl\DiceRoller\Exception` exception is thrown.
 - The `FludgeDice` constructor takes no argument as fudge dices are always 3 sides dices with values being `-1`, `0` or `1`.

 ```php